jh3nd3rs0n/jargyle/README.md

       ssl.needClientAuth=true|false
           The boolean value to indicate that client authentication is required for SSL/TLS connections to the SOCKS server (default is false)

+      ssl.protocol=PROTOCOL
+          The protocol version for the SSL/TLS connections to the SOCKS server

       ssl.trustStoreFile=FILE
           The trust store file for the SSL/TLS connections to the SOCKS server